simoninireland/introduction-to-epidemics/src/model.md

 vaccination, or quarantine?
 Are there any patterns in the epidemic, like multiple waves?
-These are quite abstract questions that could be asked of *any* disease, and answering them might tell us something about how *all* diseases behave -- including those we encountered yet.
+These are quite abstract questions that could be asked of *any* disease, and answering them might tell us something about how *all* diseases behave -- including those we haven't encountered yet.

 On the other hand, we might be interested in **a specific disease**, or even in **a specific outbreak**.
 How will *this* disease spread in a